 OpenID Authentication is a web-based authentication method.
-Users access Axiom Software by going to the URL for the launch page of their Axiom Software installation.
+Users access Axiom Software by going to the Axiom Web Client in a browser.
 Users must enter their user name and password for their OpenID provider.
 Once they are authenticated, if the user name matches a user name in Axiom Software, then the user can access the Axiom Web Client or install / launch the Axiom Excel Client or Windows Client from the web page.

 Users assigned to OpenID Authentication can only access Axiom Software from the web.
-The Excel Client and Windows Client cannot subsequently be launched using a shortcut on the user's computer; the user must continue to log into the Axiom Software launch page in order to start the desktop client.
+The Excel Client and Windows Client cannot subsequently be launched using a shortcut on the user's computer; the user must continue to log into the Axiom Web Client in order to start the Desktop Client.
 When using OpenID Authentication, you may want to configure the Axiom Application Server installation so that no shortcuts are placed on user computers during the client installation, since users will not be able to use these shortcuts.